BerryPress/highlight-and-share/readme.txt

 == Description ==

-Meet your readers at your content.
 When users highlight text, show relevant social networks and shortcuts for the user to select.
 Highlight and Share is a lightweight and unobtrusive social sharing tool that displays social networks on text selection, clicking on highlighted text, and on a Click to Share block.

 https://www.youtube.com/watch?v=ZZWiLZtfqcI